Hello! I’m Eldon Sarte.

 All the various skill sets do come together pretty well in publishing.

-For over 25 years, I’ve been neck deep in all aspects of media and the publishing industry.
+Which explains why for over 25 years, I’ve been neck deep in all aspects of media and the publishing industry.
 As a pro, I started working a variety of editorial and data processing/marketing jobs for magazines, including The New Republic, Friends of WINE (Managing Editor, Circulation Director) and Computer Digest (Editor-in-Chief).
 In the 90s, I went off on my own, developing books, publications and courseware for corporate clients.

 Unfortunately, in 1996, I had to undergo four extensive and lengthy brain surgeries to remove what the doctors thought at first was a massive brain tumor.
-Lucky me, it was non-cancerous, but the extremely difficult and delicate procedures managed to take their toll: I’ve spent a considerable amount of time in therapy and rehab afterwards, and of course have had to adjust to living with a number of resulting disabilities since.
+Lucky me, it was non-cancerous, but the extremely difficult and delicate procedures managed to take their toll: I spent a considerable amount of time in therapy and rehab afterwards, and have had to adjust to living with a number of resulting disabilities since.

 I started writing and publishing e-Factory Newsdesk, a daily email “ezine” newsletter that became The Dirtsmart Netpreneur, a popular small business ezine.
 It was acquired by e-publishing pioneer Intellectua.com.
-I also joined the startup and helped develop and produce a line of over 80 business and career ebooks; I also wrote and produced the very first ebook it sold in its library, .COMstruction: The Basics,
+I also joined the startup and helped develop and produce a line of over 80 business and career ebooks; I also wrote and produced the very first ebook it sold in its library, .COMstruction: The Basics.

 In 2000, I launched Wordpreneur.com, a business site for independent writers, which gained in popularity for a spell, earning a spot on Writer’s Digest magazine’s annual list of Top 100 Websites for Writers.